realworldocaml/book/en/guided-tour.md

 ((typ ocamltop)(name guided-tour/main.topscript)(part 6))
 ```

-As a side note, the above is our first use of OCaml modules.
+The above also happens to be our first use of modules.
 Here,
 `Float.of_int` refers to the `of_int` function contained in the
-`Float` module, and not, as you might expect from an object-oriented
+`Float` module.
+This is different from what you might expect from an
+object-oriented language, where dot-notation is typically used for
-language, accessing a method of an object.
-The `Float` module in
+accessing a method of an object.
+Note that module names always start
-particular contains `of_int` as well as many other useful functions
-for dealing with floats.
-It's also worth noting that module names
-always start with a capital letter.
+with a capital letter.

 The notation for the type-signature of a multi-argument function may
 be a little surprising at first, but we'll explain where it comes from